Hellenistic armies: Roman influence on Hellenistic warfare

 Stelae from Hermopolis show a Ptolemaic unit having a standard-bearer and other staff attached.
 This unit was like a Roman Maniple, being composed of two smaller units led by a Hekatontarch (i.e. a Centurion).
-The title of Hekatontarch appeared around the 150s BC.
+The title of Hekatontarch appeared around 150 BC.
 As well as this, Asclepiodotus describes in his 'Tactica' a new institution, the Syntagma, which had a standard-bearer, other staff and was composed of two smaller units led by Hekatontarchs.
 The Phalangarkhia, also described by Asclepiodotus, was about the size of a Roman Legion in strength.
 The potential Roman influence would have been great.
 In Ptolemaic Egypt, Roman adventurers and veterans are found commonly serving under the Ptolemies.
-Romans are found in Ptolemaic service as early as 252/1 BC.
+Romans are found in Ptolemaic service as early as 252-1 BC.
 The Ptolemaic army was odd in that, out of all the Hellenistic armies, it was the only army where you could find Romans in Greek service.
 As Sekunda suggests 'such individuals would have spread knowledge of Roman military systems within the Ptolemaic military and political establishment'.

 However, there are numerous aspects of the Roman army that were not carried into the Ptolemaic and Seleucid ones.
 For example, the differentiation of the Hastati, Principes and Triarii, or the integration of light-armed troops into the infantry structure.
 Hence, because of this, there was no Hellenistic equivalent to the Cohort.
 Instead, there was a system of larger units that had no relation to Roman organization.
 In terms of equipment, most of these so-called 'Romanized' troops did not abandon their traditional spear for a sword, which the Hastati and Principles abandoned between the 3rd and 2nd Century BC.
 Also the Romans used the pila, while Greek troops tended to use local variations of Javelins.
-Also similarity of equipment in regards to helmets and chain-mail can be explained by Celtic influence experienced by both the Greeks and Romans at a similar time.
+Also similarity of equipment in regards to helmets and chainmail can be explained by Celtic influence experienced by both the Greeks and Romans at a similar time.
 In this sense, we can only assume that the Hellenistic kingdoms did reform and re-organize their troops in some regards along Roman lines, but these appear to be superficial at best and quite possibly the result of convergent evolution, with both cultures influencing each other.

 By the time of Mithridates VI, we are told that the Pontic army had troops armed in the Roman fashion and by 86 BC Mithridates had created an army of 120,000 such troops.
 This was after an alliance between Mithridates and Sertorius, an enemy of Sulla, in which Sertorius sent a military mission to reorganize Mithridates' army along Roman lines.
 These 'Roman' troops fought alongside the Pontic phalanx.
 'Legions' of this sort are described by Julius Caesar in his campaigns against Juba in Numidia and alongside Deiotarus of Galatia whilst in the Middle East.
 If anything, these forces, as described by N. Sekunda, are nothing more than ersatz-legions.